 Beck Case - The complaint in this case was originally filed by approximately 110 plaintiffs.
 Pursuant to an order granting defendants' motion to sever, the court dismissed the claims of 98 plaintiffs in the Beck case without prejudice to their right to re-file their complaints.
 In December 2005, 94 of the 98 plaintiffs in the Beck case whose claims were dismissed re-filed their complaints.
 The plaintiffs in the 94 cases that were re-filed seek compensatory damages from the defendants of at least \$5.0 million for each of eight counts and punitive damages of at least \$10.0 million for each of three counts (in addition to damages in an unspecified amount for alleged trespass and nuisance).
 No discovery orders have been issued with respect to the 94 additional cases.
 The claims of the 12 plaintiffs whose claims were not dismissed are still pending.
-The 12 remaining plaintiffs seek compensatory damages of \$20.0 million for each of four counts.
+The 12 remaining plaintiffs seek compensatory damages from the defendants in an unspecified amount and punitive damages of \$20.0 million for each of four counts.
 The court ordered that the claims of the 12 remaining Beck plaintiffs must be tried separately.

 The first of these trials commenced on April 17, 2006, and the jury returned a verdict of 20 percent of \$845,000 against Koppers Inc. for compensatory damages and no liability for punitive damages.
 Subsequent to the verdict, the court reduced the compensatory damages judgment by \$60,000 to \$785,000.
-The Company accrued Koppers Inc.'s portion of the verdict in the first quarter of 2006.
-Koppers Inc. has appealed the judgment entered against it to the United States Court of Appeals for the

-Fifth Circuit.
-Oral arguments were held before the Court of Appeals on January 28, 2008.
-The Court of Appeals has not issued its decision on the appeal.
-The remaining 11 trials have been stayed pending the appeal by Koppers Inc. of the judgment entered in the first case.
+Koppers Inc. appealed the judgment entered against it to the United States Court of Appeals for the Fifth Circuit.
+The Court of Appeals granted a reversal of the district court's judgment on June 30, 2008 on the basis that the claim was barred by the Mississippi statute of limitations.
+The plaintiff filed a petition for rehearing by the Court of Appeals.
+That petition remains pending.
+The remaining 11 trials have been stayed pending the resolution of the appeal process.